cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Border_Gateway_Protocol_-_BGP.md

 ### BGP for Both IPv4 and IPv6

-<span id="src-8362926_indexterm-7923C5B8C068689D250755EEF2B26BE8">Unlike
-OSPF, which has separate versions of the protocol to announce
-</span><span id="src-8362926_indexterm-818D36A78A8A9BFFB08BC18F1ACA062A">IPv4
-and </span>IPv6 routes, BGP is a multi-protocol routing engine, capable of announcing both IPv4 and IPv6 prefixes.
+Unlike OSPF, which has separate versions of the protocol to announce IPv4 and IPv6 routes, BGP is a multi-protocol routing engine, capable of announcing both IPv4 and IPv6 prefixes.
 It supports announcing IPv4 prefixes over an IPv4 session and IPv6 prefixes over an IPv6 session.
 It also supports announcing prefixes of both these address families over a single IPv4 session or over a single IPv6 session.